 Gorse Flower: Helps those who feel hopeless as though nothing will ever get better, that they will never be well again.

-Sweet Chestnut: To relieve headache, anguish and emotional pain that causes deep despair.
+Sweet Chestnut: To relieve a headache, anguish and emotional pain that causes deep despair.

-Aspen Flower: For apprehension and a feeling of uneasiness, leading to fear with no definite reason.
+Aspen Flower: For apprehension and a feeling of uneasiness, leading to fear of no definite reason.